 TEST 2: Verifying Throttle Position Sensor Has Power

-The throttle position sensor connector's wire that feeds this power (5 Volts DC) to the TPS is the orange (ORG) wire.
-This ORG wire connects to TPS terminal #1 in the illustration above.
+The wire that feeds this voltage to the TPS is the one that connects to terminal 4 of the TPS engine wiring harness connector (as identified in the illustration above).

 This will power up the TP sensor's connector.

-IMPORTANT Avoid probing the front of the TPS connector.
-Probing the metal terminal of the TPS connector, with your multimeter's test lead, could damage it and require that you replace the connector.
+IMPORTANT Be careful when probing the metal terminal of the TPS connector.
+Damaging the terminal will require that you replace the connector.
 Use a back probe or a wire piercing probe instead of probing the front of the connector.

 Connect the black multimeter test lead to a good and clean Ground point on the engine or directly on the negative (-) battery terminal.

 When you've set up the test, have a helper turn the Key On Engine Off (KOEO).